My Redneck Brooder Box

 I put some old dish towels over the heat mats, so the chicks aren’t sitting right on the heat mat where they may get too warm.
 I fold the towels so there are areas with one layer of towel and other areas with two layers of towel.
 This gives the chicks some choices in how warm they want to be.

-There are also areas with no heat mat, and areas with the another heat mat overhead for extra warmth.
+There are also areas with no heat mat and areas with another heat mat overhead for extra warmth.
 I use a small wire shelf for pantries and cupboards to create a warmer zone for the chicks to sleep.
-The shelf is covered with a heat mat and an old towel over that to hold in the heat.
-(The towels are changed a couple times a day to keep the box as clean as I can manage.)
+The shelf is covered with a heat mat and an old towel to hold in the heat.
+(The towels are changed a couple of times a day to keep the box as clean as I can manage.)

 The Chicks Enjoy Their New Brooder Box!